Vintage Polish Fashion Divas of the 1950s and ’60s

-Beata Tyszkiewicz’s mother was also an elegant lady before the war, and used to sew dresses at the Telimena store.
+Beata Tyszkiewicz’s mother was also an elegant lady before the war; she used to sew dresses at the Telimena store.

-An actress, and an individual personality who always had her own original ideas for an outfit.
-The most famous Polish fashion designer of the time, Barbara Hoff, once said that whenever Monika appeared there was electrical discharge.
-Monika Dzienisiewicz-Olbrychska used to have her clothes sewn by a tailor in Łódź she'd befriended, and she also collected items in various second-hand stores during international tours with her theatre.
+An actress and an individual personality who always had her own original ideas for an outfit.
+The most famous Polish fashion designer of the time, Barbara Hoff, once said that whenever Monika Dzienisiewicz-Olbrychska appeared, there was electrical discharge.
+Dzienisiewicz-Olbrychska used to have her clothes sewn by a tailor in Łódź she'd befriended, and she also collected items in various second-hand stores during international tours with her theatre.
 She drew inspiration from magazines she ordered from France, as well as the fashion section of the Polish Przekrój magazine.

 Ewa Maria Morelle: Telimena dresses herself in Łódź

 A painter and a model of the famous Telimena Fashion House – the first pre-war Polish store that tailored dresses for women.
 The Łódź fashion house, founded by Krystyna Dębczyńska in 1958, was known for employing the most beautiful models in the country.
 The unique Ewa Maria Morelle (Frykowska, nee Kwaśniewska) was one of those models.
 It was there that she first wore high-heeled shoes, a narrow skirt, and a formal dress with underskirts.
 She marvelled at Brigitte Bardot and Audrey Hepburn, and when she cut her hair like the Italian actress Lucia Bose, she was thrown out of school.